Mucositis is when your mouth or gut is sore and inflamed. It's a common side effect of chemotherapy and radiotherapy for cancer.

 Things you can do to help

-If you're having cancer treatment, there are some things you can do to help prevent and ease mucositis.
+If you're having treatment that may cause mucositis, there are some things you can do to help prevent or ease it.

-- eat soft, moist foods (try adding gravy or sauces to meals)
+eat soft, moist foods, like soup, jelly or soft fruit, or try adding gravy or sauces to meals

 Non-urgent advice: Tell your care team if you're having cancer treatment and get: